phamduchongan93/botRAG/docs/index.md

 * **CI/CD Pipelines (GitHub Actions):** Fully automated workflows for building, testing, and deploying application code and even documentation.
 * **GitOps (ArgoCD):** Managing Kubernetes application deployments declaratively with Git as the single source of truth, enforced by ArgoCD.
 * **Observability:** Comprehensive logging (centralized), monitoring (Prometheus, Grafana), and alerting for proactive operational insights.
-* **Local Development Environment:** Providing a consistent and reproducible local Kubernetes setup (Vagrant with Libvirt/K3s) for rapid developer iteration.
+* **Local Development Environment:** Providing a consistent and reproducible local Kubernetes setup (Microk8s and Skaffold) for rapid developer iteration.
 * **Documentation as Code (DocOps):** Managing documentation (this site!) via Git and automated pipelines, including formal requirements in LaTeX.

 ---